ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 </TabItem>
 </Tabs>

 Next we’ll retrieve the address from our contract and build the InternalMessage.
-Also we add the "Deploying..." comment to our transaction.
+Also we add the "Deploying..." comment to our message.

 <Tabs groupId="code-examples">
 <TabItem value="js" label="JavaScript">